Energy-Efficient Precoding and Feeder-Link-Beam Matching Design for Bent-Pipe SATCOM Systems: Introduction

-This paper considers an end-to-end forward link of a broadband multi-GW multi-beam bent-pipe SATCOM system serving a number of ground users.
-In this scheme, the user signals are precoded at the GWs, before being transmitted to the satellite through MIMO-enabled FLs.
-Then, these signals are amplified, and matched to beams for forwarding to the end users.
-The system poses significant challenges for energy-efficient design due to the precoding tasks, matching and amplifying mechanisms, and limited transmission-power budgets.
-To address these challenges, we propose a joint optimization framework for energy-efficient precoding, FL-beam matching, and amplify design.
-The proposed scheme optimizes the precoding vectors at the GWs and sparsity variables regarding the forwarding process at the satellite to maximize the system's energy efficiency under the transmit power budget constraints.
-Dinkelbach's method and compress-sensing approach are then employed to address the fractional-form objective function and sparsity-related critical issues.
-The work provides two energy-efficient solutions balancing the overall power consumption and the Quality of Service (QoS) for all users.
+This paper considers an end-to-end forward link of a broadband multi-GW MB bent-pipe SATCOM system serving a number of ground users.
+In this scheme, the ground-based LP mechanism is assumed to precoded the user signals at the GWs.
+The precoded are then transmitted to the satellite through MIMO-enabled transmission from multiple GW antennas (GWAs) and sub-carriers (SCs).
+Then, the signals over different SCs, from different GWAs are matched to the transmitting antennas of different beams before being amplified and forwarded to the users.
+The system poses significant challenges for EE design due to the LP tasks, matching and amplifying mechanisms, and limited transmission-power budgets.
+To address these challenges, we propose a joint optimization framework for EE-LP, FL-beam matching, and amplifying design.
+The proposed scheme optimizes the LP vectors at the GWs and sparsity variables regarding the forwarding process at the satellite to maximize the system EE (SEE) under the transmit power budget constraints.
+Dinkelbach's method and compressed-sensing approach are then employed to address the fractional-form objective function and sparsity-related critical issues.
+The work provides two solutions balancing the overall power consumption and the Quality of Service (QoS) for all users.
 The simulation results are also presented to highlight the superior performance of the proposed approaches in comparison to another benchmark technique.